Calculate Age from Date of Birth in Excel Automatically

-Need to calculate an employee's age from date of birth in Excel?
-Handling of employee data, student records, or survey details: Microsoft Excel can calculate age instantly through its built-in functions, eliminating manual calculation or a calculator.
+Need to calculate someone’s age from their date of birth in Microsoft Excel?
+Whether it’s employee data, student lists, or survey records, Excel can instantly calculate age using built-in formulas—no calculator required.

 📆 Method 1: Using the DATEDIF Function (Most Accurate)